 This section of the review covers the GM section in WHF2E.
-The GM section is an odd but very good one, containing fairly terse yet useful guidelines on how to run a game, ideas for adventures, campaigns, describing the tone of Warhammer Fantasy, as well as a very large and impressive section on mental illness and rules for running it, really driving home the mood.
+The GM section is an odd but very good one, containing terse yet useful guidelines on how to run a game, ideas for adventures, campaigns, notes on evoking the tone of Warhammer Fantasy, as well as a very large and impressive section on mental illness and rules for adjudicating it, really driving home the mood of roleplaying in the Old World.
 It is, in fact, one of the most useful sections in the book in terms of shit that actually helps you to run a game, while being for the most part bereft of mechanics.

 The overview of what you need for a game is about as standard as you can get and should be familiar to anyone who has ever run a game before.
 You need pencils, dice, character sheets, snacks and a sign that says NO GIRLS ALLOWED to play elfgames.
-The description of the Gm’s tasks and the Five Golden rules are solid guidlines and I don’t think anyone can disagree really.
-The section is perfectly sufficient but simply too mundane for anyone familiar with the pasttime to cover in any great detail.
+The description of the GM’s tasks and the Five Golden rules are solid guidelines and I don’t think anyone can disagree really.
+The section is perfectly sufficient but simply too mundane for anyone familiar with the hobby to cover in any great detail.

 The section on adventuring is more interesting.
 The game gives several options for player characters to meet other then YOU MEET IN A TAVERN.
-I like how all of these options are involuntary, involving such events as being pressganged, accused of a terrible crime, forced to clean the sewers or captured by evil cultists.
-This really drives home the feel of the Warhammer World, where adventuring is a grim profession and the world, even the non-adventuring part of the world, is not a nice place.
+I like how all of these options are involuntary, involving such events as being press-ganged, accused of a terrible crime, forced to clean the sewers or captured by evil cultists.
+This really nails the feel of Warhammer Fantasy, where adventuring is a grim profession and the world, even the non-adventuring part of the world, is not a nice place.
 This contrasts nicely with the at times cartoonish division between good and evil that modern fantasy games can fall prey too (Pathfinder and Forgotten Realms serial offenders).

-As far as crafting adventures, this section is really very good.
-Covering several elements that can be and usually are part of a good adventure.
+As far as crafting adventures goes, this section is really very helpful, covering several elements that can be and usually are part of a good adventure.
 Subjects such as Roleplaying, Investigation, Complications, Combat, but also more general topics such as Humour, Scope and the nature of good opposition are covered.
-The sentiment on Combat is a nice one.
-Players in WHF 2e have Fate points and are meant to LOSE THEM.
+The sentiment on Combat is an appropriate one: Players in WHF 2e have Fate points and are meant to LOSE THEM.
 Combat should be deadly so players will avoid it.
 Nevertheless, the game seems to grasp that sessions without swordplay in Warhammer Fantasy are rare.
-The section on crafting antagonists is short but sweet, with hints about building up a foe as well as the suggestion that good foes cannot always be combatted directly (for example, a fanatical witchhunter or a Chaos Corrupted Noble cannot be murdered without incurring the displeasures of the authorities, which means burning at the Stake).
+The section on crafting antagonists is short but sweet, with hints about building up a foe as well as the suggestion that good foes cannot always be combated directly (for example, a fanatical witchhunter or a Chaos Corrupted Noble cannot be murdered without incurring the displeasures of the authorities, which means burning at the Stake).

 Suggestions abound.
 Over the course of a campaign, adventures may even be Character-focused, tailored on the PCs histories and goals, since they are the fucking protagonists after all.
 We get an almost story-gamery half page discussing possible Themes, but it makes perfect sense and is not story-gamery in the slightest.

 One of the more noteworthy aspects of Warhammer Fantasy and something that sets it apart from other rules-heavy Sword and Sorcery games are it’s insanity rules.
-Few things like these rules, as well as the debilitating critical hits and nearly irreplenishable fate points, drive home one of the central premises and themes of the Warhammer Fantasy Setting: That life is finite and the struggle for supremacy is a slow erosion that you will eventually lose.
+Few things like these rules, as well as the debilitating critical hits and nearly irreplaceable Fate points, drive home one of the central premises and themes of the Warhammer Fantasy Setting: Life is finite and the struggle for supremacy is a slow erosion that you will inevitably lose.
 This is what sets it apart from something like DnD, where even death itself may be reversed with powerful sorcery.
-In Warhammer, death is final, debilitating injuries are irreperable and curing madness is almost impossible (though the very rare healing arts of Shyalla or Verena might help a character, the game takes great pain to point out that this is a quest in itself).
+In Warhammer, death is final, debilitating injuries are irreparable and curing madness is almost impossible (though the very rare healing arts of Shyalla or Verena might help a character, the game takes great pain to point out that this is a formidable quest in itself).

 All of the insanities are fucked up and drive home the point that this is a grim dark world that leaves men broken even if their bodies are whole.
 Perfect.

-A last section covering such aspects as XP and other rewards in a single page is good but not really worth mentioning.
+A last section covering such aspects as XP and other rewards in a single page is good but not really worth remarking upon.
 Any veteran of the genre should be able to conceive of the type of rewards players can generally earn in a fantasy rpg.

 Overall the GM section is really fucking sweet.
 As a side-effect thereof, I got too excited to cover the Setting section that came after.
 Stay tuned for another update soon!